' Chapter 7 Bankruptcy Exempt Assets - Law Offices of Robert M. Geller

 Working with an Experienced Bankruptcy Attorney

 Filing for bankruptcy can be a scary experience, especially when you think you are going to lose everything.
-Chances are bankruptcy will disrupt your current situation and depending on the type of bankruptcy for which you qualify, you will lose the majority of your assets.
+Chances are bankruptcy will disrupt your current situation.
+Depending on the type of bankruptcy for which you qualify, you will lose the majority of your assets.

 This is why it is so important to work with an experienced bankruptcy attorney.
 He or she will explain your option and can provide you with information to help you make the best decision.
 Sometimes bankruptcy restructures your debt and does not require you to give up valuable belongings, including your home or vehicle.

-For many, the loss of certain assets and temporary financial freedom is worth it to get their life back on track.
+For many, the loss of certain assets and temporary financial freedom is worth getting their life back on track.
 The short-term burden is worth the long-term results.

-If you would like to know more about bankruptcy or you are concerned about filing for bankruptcy because of the property you stand to lose, we can help.
+Would you like to know more about bankruptcy?
+Are you concerned about filing for bankruptcy because of the property you stand to lose?
+We can help.
 Contact the Law Offices of Robert M. Geller at 813.254.5696 to discuss your situation and to learn how bankruptcy can help you.

 Archive